 These interim condensed consolidated financial statements have been prepared in accordance with International Accounting Standard 34, "Interim Financial Reporting" ("IAS 34"), as issued by the International Accounting Standards Board ("IASB").
-These interim condensed consolidated financial statements follow the same accounting policies as the most recent annual consolidated financial statements, except for changes in accounting policies and methods described in Note 3 to these interim condensed consolidated financial statements.
-These interim condensed consolidated financial statements should be read in conjunction with the Company's 2017 annual financial statements.
+These interim condensed consolidated financial statements follow the same accounting policies as the most recent annual consolidated financial statements, except for changes in accounting policies and methods described below.
+These interim condensed consolidated financial statements should be read in conjunction with the Company's 2018 annual financial statements.

-These consolidated financial statements were approved by the Company's Board of Directors on November 8, 2017.
+These consolidated financial statements were approved by the Company's Board of Directors on November 7, 2018.